 This animation demonstrates how deformation in the icy surface of Europa could transport subsurface ocean water to the moon’s surface.

 Europa's Ocean Ascending

-Clouds move above the large methane lakes and seas near the north pole of Saturn’s moon Titan in this movie made from images taken by NASA's Cassini spacecraft.
+Clouds move above Titan's large methane lakes and seas near the moon's north pole in this movie made from images taken by NASA's Cassini spacecraft.

 You Might Also Like

 NASA’s Ingenuity Mars Helicopter captured a 3D view of a rock-covered mound during its 13th flight on Sept.
 4, 2021.

 NASA's Ingenuity Helicopter Captures a Mars Rock Feature in 3D